suryakamal03/suryakamal03/README.md

 <h3 align="center">Aspiring Full-Stack Developer | BCA Student</h3>

 <p align="center">
-I'm a passionate computer applications student from Chennai, turning ideas into web solutions.
-I'm on a journey to become a full-stack developer, focusing on building functional and user-friendly applications.
+I'm a final-year computer applications student with a passion for building things for the web.
+My journey is about turning creative ideas into tangible, user-friendly applications by mastering the full development lifecycle.
 </p>

 <h4>Technologies & Tools</h4>